socketio/socket.io/docs/API.md

   - `fn` _(Function)_
   - **Returns** `Server`

 Provides a function taking two arguments `origin:String` and `callback(error, success)`, where `success` is a boolean value indicating whether origin is allowed or not.
+If `success` is set to `false`, `error` must be provided as a string value that will be appended to the server response, e.g. "Origin not allowed".

 __Potential drawbacks__:
 * in some situations, when it is not possible to determine `origin` it may have value of `*`